 Nutrition per Serving

-Kung pou or kung pao sauce is a soy sauce based gravy which has a tinge of sourness to it.
-Pairing the kung pou sauce with deep fried mantis prawns, it is one of the more popular dishes In Chinese restaurants found in Singapore and Malaysia.
+Kung pou or kung pao sauce is a soy sauce based gravy with a tinge of sourness.
+It is a very appetizing and delicious sauce.
+Deep fried mantis prawns in kung pou sauce is one of the more popular dishes In Chinese restaurants in Malaysia and Singapore.

 How to clean or peel mantis prawns?

-Cleaning mantis prawns begins with removing its shell.
-Peeling the shell off can be quite tricky as the meat is tender and the shell comes with sharp spines.
+Cleaning mantis prawn begins with removing its shell.
+Peeling the shell can be quite tricky as it comes with sharp spines.
+Besides, the meat is very tender too.
 The best way to clean mantis prawns is to use a pair of kitchen scissors.
-Cut sides of the body and then remove the bottom part of the shell.
-Proceed to cut the head off.
-Then, lay the mantis prawn on a board/plate to carefully remove the top shell and carefully pull the meat off the tail.
+Cut the sides of the shell and then remove the bottom part of it.
+Proceed to cut off the head of the mantis prawn.
+Then, lay it on a board/plate to carefully remove the top shell and gently pull the meat off the tail.
 The meat from the tail should slide off easily.
-Rinse the gut clean.
+Rinse the gut away.
 Watch the whole process here.

 How does mantis prawns taste like?

 Mantis prawns taste like a mixture of lobster and crab.
 The meat is tender and undeniably sweet.